Shunmugathangam/flutter-expense-tracker-app/README.md

   </tr>
  </table>

- This app is used to track you daily expenses.
+ This app is used to track expenses.

 ## Getting Started